nicholashoule/salt-states/README.md

 #  - 'salt/minion/*/start':             # Match tag "salt/minion/*/start"
 reactor:
   - 'minion_start':
+    - salt://reactor/start_raspbian_users.sls    # Things to do when a ubuntu minion starts
-    - salt://reactor/start_ubuntu.sls   # Things to do when a ubuntu minion starts
+    - salt://reactor/start_raspbian_packages.sls # Things to do when a ubuntu minion starts
+    - salt://reactor/start_ubuntu_users.sls      # Things to do when a Raspbian minion starts
-    - salt://reactor/start_raspbian.sls # Things to do when a Raspbian minion starts
+    - salt://reactor/start_ubuntu_packages.sls   # Things to do when a Raspbian minion starts
     - salt://reactor/sync_grains.sls             # Sync custom grains

 ```